Marion Data, Rev War, Life Events, and Bibliography

 General Francis Marion in St. Mark’s Parish, now Clarendon County, is in the Continental uniform of his 2nd SC Regiment after he occupied Georgetown, June 6, 1781.

-Marion is sponsored by the Swamp Fox Murals Trial Society.
+Francis Marion statue is sponsored by the Swamp Fox Murals Trial Society.

 Come to Manning to see Francis Marion in the Clarendon County Chamber of Commerce window, 19 N. Brooks Street.